DigitalHistory/history-hack-pack-vscode/README.md

 - The [Live share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension allows you to edit collaboratively with someone else.
 This is quite new, we'll see if we can make use of it in class.
 - [Live Server Preview](https://marketplace.visualstudio.com/items?itemName=negokaz.live-server-preview) shows you what your code will look like once it's on a webserver and being observed in a browser
 - [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) makes it easier to prettify your code
-- [github Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) integrates VSCode with Github
+- [github Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) integrates VSCode with Github.
+The interface is becoming increasingly powerful.
-- [Mocha Sidebar](https://marketplace.visualstudio.com/items?itemName=maty.vscode-mocha-sidebar) runs tests from inside VSCode.
-It's really nice when it works.
+- [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) runs tests from inside VSCode.
+It replaces the often-buggy Mocha Sidebar.
+Experimental for now, hopefully it works!
 - [NPM](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script) allows yo uto run node and npm commands right from the editor without opening a terminal.
 - [Markdown Shortcuts](https://marketplace.visualstudio.com/items?itemName=mdickin.markdown-shortcuts) adds some hints for markdown syntax.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) gives fnatastic hints about how to improve your JavaScript code.
 - [HTML Hint](https://marketplace.visualstudio.com/items?itemName=mkaufman.HTMLHint) helps you to write better HTML
 - [Org-mode](https://marketplace.visualstudio.com/items?itemName=tootone.org-mode) enables syntax highlighting for some of the README files in our repositories.
 - [Quokka](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) is a powerful tool that does **some** evaluation of javascript from inside your editor.
-For instanc,e you can use it to check the value of a variable:
+For instance, you can use it to check the value of a variable:

   ``` javascript
   function returnArray (first, second, third) {